wayneheller/GA-DataScience/CommandLineChipolte.md

     $ grip 'Chicken Burrito' chipotle.tsv | wc         #returns 553 lines

-Most of the item_uantity values are 1 so we can be reasonable confidently assume that **Chicken is the most popular**
+Most of the item_quantity values are 1 so we can be reasonable confidently assume that **Chicken is the most popular**

 5 Do chicken burritos more often have black beans or pinto beans?